Tom de Blok

-Tom Robin de Blok (born 8 May 1996) is a Dutch professional baseball pitcher for the Neptunus of the Honkbal Hoofdklasse.
-He played for Team Netherlands in the 2019 European Baseball Championship, and at the Africa/Europe 2020 Olympic Qualification tournament in Italy in September 2019.
+Tom Robin de Blok (born 8 May 1996) is a Dutch former professional baseball player who pitched for the Netherlands national team in two World Baseball Classic tournaments.
+He pitched in Minor League Baseball from 2017 to 2019, one game in the Mexican Baseball League in 2021, and several stints the Honkbal Hoofdklasse from 2014 to 2025.

-Career
+Playing career

 Seattle Mariners

-On 26 August 2013, de Blok signed a minor league contract with the Seattle Mariners after participating in the MLB European Academy in Germany.
+On 26 August 2013, de Blok signed a minor league contract with the Seattle Mariners after participating in an MLB European Academy in Germany and throwing a 90 mile-per-hour fastball.
 However, on 17 April 2014, de Blok formally retired from professional baseball, saying he was not happy with his experience in America.

-Mr. Cocker HCAW
+HCAW

-Back in the Netherlands, de Blok joined Mr. Cocker HCAW in the Honkbal Hoofdklasse for the 2014 season.
-As a reliever, he had an 0–3 record with 2 saves and a 3.20 ERA in 17 games.
+Back in the Netherlands, de Blok joined HCAW in the Honkbal Hoofdklasse for the 2014 season.
+As a reliever, he had an 0–3 record with two saves and a 3.20 earned run average (ERA) in 17 games pitched.

 Amsterdam Pirates

-In 2015, de Blok joined the Amsterdam Pirates, where he posted a 4–0 record with 3 saves and a 1.54 ERA in 20 games.
-He had his best season in the Netherlands in 2016, going 5–0 with 5 saves and a 0.88 ERA and 43 strikeouts in 41 innings.
+In 2015, de Blok joined the Amsterdam Pirates, where he had a 4–0 record with three saves and a 1.54 ERA in 20 games.
+He pitched well in 2016, going 5–0 with five saves and a 0.88 ERA and 43 strikeouts in 41 innings.
 After the season, de Blok had a two-day tryout with the Rakuten Golden Eagles of Nippon Professional Baseball (NPB).
-However, de Blok decided to return to the Pirates.
+However, he decided to return to the Pirates.

 Detroit Tigers

-After his performance in the 2017 World Baseball Classic, de Blok signed a four-year minor league deal with the Detroit Tigers organization on 10 April 2017.
+After his performance in the 2017 World Baseball Classic, de Blok signed a minor league contract with the Detroit Tigers on 10 April 2017.
 He made his affiliated debut with the Single-A West Michigan Whitecaps, pitching once for the Low-A Connecticut Tigers in June.
 Working as both a starter and reliever, he had a combined 4–2 record and 2.74 ERA in 82 innings.
 He spent the first two months of 2018 with the High-A Lakeland Flying Tigers before being demoted back to West Michigan.
-He had a combined 5–6 record and 4.71 ERA in 19 starts. de Blok spent all of the 2019 season with Lakeland, recording a 2–13 record and 4.04 ERA in 21 games. de Blok did not play in a game in 2020 due to the cancellation of the minor league season because of the COVID-19 pandemic.
-On 2 November 2020, he elected free agency.
+He had a combined 5–6 record and 4.71 ERA in 19 starts.
+He suffered a broken elbow that season. de Blok spent the entire 2019 season with Lakeland, recording a 2–13 record and 4.04 ERA in 21 games.
+He did not play in a game in 2020 due to the cancellation of the minor league season because of the COVID-19 pandemic.
+He elected free agency in November.

 Amsterdam Pirates (second stint)

-de Blok returned to the Amsterdam Pirates following his stint with the Tigers, logging a 2.00 ERA in 5 games with the team in 2020.
-In 2021, de Blok posted a 3–2 record and 1.64 ERA in 6 games with the team.
-On 14 May 2021, de Blok threw the fourth perfect game in the history of the Dutch Major Leagues, defeating Kinheim 12–0 and striking out seven batters.
+de Blok returned to Amsterdam, with a 2.00 ERA in five games in 2020.
+In 2021, he posted a 3–2 record and 1.64 ERA in six games with the team.
+On 14 May, de Blok threw the fourth perfect game in the history of the Hoofdklasse, defeating DSS/Kinheim 12–0 and striking out seven batters in a seven-inning game.